 The total loop is 100 miles and takes at least 2 days by a 4×4 vehicle and at least 3 days by mountain bike.
 That’s why many people just drive sections of this road, such as the earlier-mentioned Shafer Trail.

-Good to know: Driving this road requires a high clearance, 4×4 vehicle, a motorbike, or a mountain bike, and lots of experience.
+Good to know: Driving this road requires a high clearance, a 4×4 vehicle, a motorbike, or a mountain bike, and lots of experience.
 For more information and permits, please check the official website of the National Park Service.

 TIP: The easiest way to experience the White Rim Road without any worries or advance preparation is by joining this highly-rated day tour.